nereagurru/CCformation/README.md

  An executable in the name of the setup file will be created in the root directory which is `global` in this case.

 parameter file: setups/global/setup.par

-## To run the code:

-in the /setups/global/ file: `export OMP_NUM_THREADS=number_of_CPUs`

-in the /setups/global/ file: `./global setup.par`

-To clear the run

-in the /setups/global/ file: `make clean`

-The global run generates data in the outputs/global/feeding_data that is necessary to run a local simulation:

-in the /setups/local/ file: `make` in the /setups/local/ file: `./local setup.par` in the /setups/local/ file: `make clean`

-Alternatively, feeding_data/*.h5 files can be manually copied from provided data.